T206 Honus Wagner: Other notable authentic T206 Wagner cards

-The New York Public Library
+New York Public Library

-An authentic card is part of the Leopold Morse Goulston Baseball Collection in The New York Public Library's George Arents Collection.
+An authentic card is part of the Leopold Morse Goulston Baseball Collection in the New York Public Library's George Arents Collection.

-The Metropolitan Museum of Art
+Metropolitan Museum of Art

-An authentic card is held by The Metropolitan Museum of Art in New York City.
+An authentic card is held by the Metropolitan Museum of Art in New York City.

-Nuns auctioning T206 Honus Wagner
+Nuns auctioning T206 Wagner

 In 2010, a rare Honus Wagner was found in a box left by the brother of Sister Virginia Muller, who left all her possessions to the Baltimore-based School Sisters of Notre Dame.
 The card came with her brother's handwritten note: "Although damaged, the value of this baseball card should increase exponentially throughout the 21st century!"
 The Roman Catholic nuns auctioned the card, which despite its poor condition was expected to fetch between $150,000 and $200,000.
 On November 4, 2010, the final sale price exceeded the expectations of auctioneers at Dallas-based Heritage Auctions and sold for $262,000 to Doug Walton, a collector and card-shop owner.
 Walton, however, never paid, and Heritage Auctions subsequently contacted one of its longtime clients, Nicholas DePace, a New Jersey cardiologist, who immediately agreed to buy the card for the same price.
 On December 20, 2010, after taking its 19.5 percent buyer's premium, the auction house sent $220,000 by bank wire to the School Sisters of Notre Dame.
 The religious order had already announced that the proceeds from the sale would go to its ministries in more than 30 countries.
 It is currently on display in the Rally Rd Showroom in the Soho section of New York City.
 In 2019, Rally Rd announced that it was going to begin selling shares in the card at $52 each.
 In May 2020, Gregorio Amor and a team of investors, purchased the card.